Royal London Asset Management

 As % value of equities, fixed income and property in overall AUM not ‘net zero in scope’ sub-set.
 The coverage reduction from 78.1% to 66.5% reflects limitations in EVIC coverage, only available for publicly listed companies.
 We follow PCAF to measure private corporate debt and may disclose as a separate baseline as we gain methodological confidence.
 Emissions data is the latest available from our portfolio at 31/12/20.
 In practice, this means the majority of emissions are from company operations in FY19.

 Net Zero Investment Framework

 Our approach is informed by the IPCC special report on global warming of 1.5°C and the IPCC AR6.
 We aspire to follow a trajectory aligned with 1.5°C with low or limited overshoot, broadly equivalent to IPCC scenarios ‘SSP1-1.9’ or ‘SSP2- 2.6’.
 For a sectoral breakdown of the pathways, we aim to use International Energy Agency Net Zero and Central Banks’ Network for Greening the Financial System (NGFS) scenarios.

 Proportion of AUM committed:

 Includes: Funds/assets directly owned or controlled by RLAM and segregated mandates where clients made explicit commitments to net zero.
-Excludes: Funds/assets that, due to mandate, or presently unclear pathway to net zero by 2050.
+Excludes: Funds/assets due to mandate or due to an unclear pathway, at present, to net zero by 2050.
 Funds tracking external indexes, from which we do not have control and assets with insufficient data to make a commitment at this time.
 This may include emerging markets, commodities, derivatives, cash, and foreign exchange.